gyorilab/emmaa/doc/architecture/metamodel.rst

   entities/processes are determined using a model-specific analytical procedure, making use of `sign` information if necessary (#5).
-- The analysis results are linked back to the knowledge model via `has_indra_stmt` annotations.
+- The analysis results are linked back to the knowledge model via `has_indra_stmt` annotations (#3).

-We currently have an end-to-end implementation that uses model annotations to answer these types of queries for a single model type, executable dynamical models implemented in PySB.
-Model annotations are generated as part of the model assembly process; for instance see `the PySB Assembler code here
+We currently have an end-to-end implementation that uses model annotations to answer these types of queries for a single model type: executable dynamical models implemented in `PySB <http://pysb.org>`_.
+Model annotations are generated as part of the PySB model assembly process in INDRA; for instance see `the PySB Assembler code here
 <https://github.com/sorgerlab/indra/blob/master/indra/assemblers/pysb/assembler.py#L1190>`_
 for an example of how the `PySB Annotation class
 <https://github.com/pysb/pysb/blob/master/pysb/annotation.py>`_ is used to